|

 In June of 1999, Dedrick reappeared with a

-public alpha version of Netmodem Version 2.0
+public alpha version of his Netmodem version 2.0

 This version only supported a single node, and